samael0x4/Punycode-Generator/README.md

 ## 🔗 PunyChain
-Homoglyph Generator + Header Scanner + Weak CSP Detector + PoC Builder
+Homoglyph Generator + DNS Resolver + Header Scanner + Weak CSP Detector + PoC Builder

-### ⚡About
+### ⚡ About

---> PunyChain is a bug bounty & red team recon tool that helps you:
+PunyChain is a bug bounty & red team recon tool that helps you:

 🔠 Generate homoglyph (punycode) variants for alphabets and domains